ben-ng/linalg/Readme.md

 [![Build Status](https://travis-ci.org/ben-ng/linalg.svg?branch=master)](https://travis-ci.org/ben-ng/linalg)

-A performance-focused linear algebra module for working in an arbitrary number of dimensions.
+A performance-focused linear algebra module.

+## At A Glance

+ * 100% statement and branch coverage
+ * Work in any number of dimensions
-Sticks to the Mathematica API whenever possible.
+ * Sticks to the Mathematica API whenever possible

 ## Usage